jpastuszek/httpimagestore/README.md

 ### 400

 * bad thumbnail specification
 * empty body when image data expected

 ### 404

 * no API endpoint found for given URL
 * file not found
 * S3 bucket key not found

 ### 413

 * uploaded image is too big to fit in memory
 * request body is too long
 * too much image data is loaded in memory
-  * memory or pixel cache limit in the thumbnailer backend has been exhousted
+* memory or pixel cache limit in the thumbnailer backend has been exhausted

 ### 415

 * [HTTP Thumbnailer](https://github.com/jpastuszek/httpthumbnailer) backend cannot decode input image - see supported formats by the backend

 ### 500

-  * can happen on configuration errors
+* may be caused by configuration error
-  * unexpected error has occured - see the log file
+* unexpected error has occurred - see the log file

 ## Statistics API